evelynharthbrooke/Taliyah/README.md

 for these, as they are EOL and completely unsupported, even by the Python Software Foundation, as Python 2.7 reached EOL in 2020.

-All in all, you will need the following prerequisites for Ellie to build and run:
+All in all, you will need the following prerequisites for Taliyah to build and run:

-> **Note**: The `voice` module and associated commands have been temporarily removed from Ellie whilist a better solution
+> **Note**: The `voice` module and associated commands have been temporarily removed from Taliyah whilist a better solution
 > to the aforementioned commands are found.
 Due to this, the following are no longer required: Opus, FFmpeg, `youtube-dl`,
 > Lavalink, Eclipse Temurin, and Python.
 >